v4sud3v/ANNFS/README.md

 # ANNFS
-Artificial Neural Network from scratch using Go
+Artificial Neural Network from scratch using python